cph-cachet/carp.sensing-flutter/README.md

 ## Documentation

-The overall documentation on the software architecture of CARP Mobile Sensing, and how to use and extend it is available on this GitHub [wiki](https://github.com/cph-cachet/carp.sensing-flutter/wiki).
+The overall documentation of the software architecture of CARP Mobile Sensing, and how to use and extend it is available on this GitHub [wiki](https://github.com/cph-cachet/carp.sensing-flutter/wiki).
 Each of the specific packages also contains more specific documentation on how each package is used in the framework (e.g. how the [Movesense sampling package](https://pub.dartlang.org/packages/carp_movesense_package) is to be used).

 ## Issues